codefresh-io/cap-docs.codefresh.io/_docs/quick-start/ci-quickstart/deploy-to-kubernetes.md

 toc: true
 ---

-In this quick start, you'll learn how to deploy the Docker image you created to a Kubernetes cluster, both manually through the Codefresh UI, and automatically through a pipeline.
-Deplying the image through a pipeline automatically redeploy the image when there are changes in the source code.
+This quick start will guide you through deploying the Docker image you created to a Kubernetes cluster, both manually through the Codefresh UI, and automatically through a pipeline.

-For the quick start, we will use the Codefresh UI to both create the Kubernetes service inside the cluster and also to create the CI/CD pipeline that keeps it up to date.
-In a real-world scenario, it is best if you use  [Codefresh YAML]({{site.baseurl}}/docs/codefresh-yaml/what-is-the-codefresh-yaml/) which is much more powerful and flexible.
+Deploying the image through a pipeline, automatically redeploys the image when there are changes in the source code.

-Codefresh also offers [several alternative ways]({{site.baseurl}}/docs/deployments/kubernetes/deployment-options-to-kubernetes/) of deploying to Kubernetes.
+For the quick start, we will use the Codefresh UI to create both the Kubernetes service inside the cluster and the CI/CD pipeline that keeps it up to date. <!--- In a real-world scenario, it is best if you use  [Codefresh YAML]({{site.baseurl}}/docs/pipelines/what-is-the-codefresh-yaml/) which is much more powerful and flexible.
+Do we need this? -->

 At the end of this quick start we will have a pipeline that: